 Our Ways of Working reflect our culture where we work in partnership with our Postmasters and collaboratively work together to achieve the same aims.
-A place where colleagues are encouraged to speak up, feel safe to raise issues and are empowered to make a difference.
+Post Office is a place where colleagues are encouraged to speak up, feel safe to raise issues and are empowered to make a difference.